Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Introduction

-where $e(w^\prime|v^\prime)$ is the ramification index of $w^\prime$ above a prime $v^\prime$ (in $\Kan$) and the sets $\cP_1, \cP_2$ are as in Definition \ref{sets Pi}. \end{lthm} We remark that the $p$-primary Selmer group need \emph{not always} be $\Lambda$-cotorsion over the anticyclotomic $\Z_p$-extension, $\Kan$ (see \cite{Ber95, Cor02, Vat03}).
-However, by the work of V. Vatsal \cite{Vat02}, M. Bertolini-H. Darmon \cite{BD05}, and Pollack-Weston \cite[Theorem 5.3]{PW11}, it is known that if some very natural conditions are satisfied, then the $p$-primary Selmer group is not only $\Lambda$-cotorsion, but also cofinitely generated as a $\Z_p$-module.
+where $e(w^\prime|v^\prime)$ is the ramification index of $w^\prime$ above a prime $v^\prime$ (in $\Kan$) and the sets $\cP_1, \ \cP_2$ are as in Definition \ref{sets Pi}. \end{lthm} We remark that the $p$-primary Selmer group need \emph{not always} be $\Lambda$-cotorsion over the anticyclotomic $\Z_p$-extension, $\Kan$ (see \cite{Ber95, Cor02, Vat03}).
+However, by the work of Vatsal \cite{Vat02}, M.~Bertolini--H.~Darmon \cite{BD05}, and Pollack--Weston \cite[Theorem~5.3]{PW11}, it is known that if some natural conditions are satisfied, then the $p$-primary Selmer group is not only $\Lambda$-cotorsion, but also cofinitely generated as a $\Z_p$-module.
 We show (in Corollary~\ref{cor: mu=0 for L}) that this property propagates to all $p$-power extensions $L$ of $K$ (which are disjoint from $\Kan$) satisfying the additional condition that if $E$ has split multiplicative reduction at $\ell$ and $v|\ell$ is inert in $K$, then $v$ splits completely in $L$.
-We prove such results for $\Z_p$-extensions of number fields.
+We expect that the aforementioned result can be extended to the case of plus/minus Selmer groups when $p$ is a prime of supersingular reduction under reasonable hypotheses introduced by B.~D.~Kim in \cite{Kim13}.